 Bogart spent nearly ten years at Today and became a mainstay of the paper.
-Unshackled by fear of losing readers (It didn’t have any to begin with!)
-Today could publish cartoon strips, for example, that were fresh and innovative in their humour instead of bland and innocuous.
-Two other strips that got their start at Today were Dilbert and Footrot Flats.
-The latter being probably the funniest cartoon creation to ever come out of New Zealand.
+Unshackled by fear of losing readers (They didn’t have any to begin with!)
+Today could publish cartoon strips, for example, that were fresh and innovative rather than bland and innocuous.
+Two other successful strips that got their start at Today were Dilbert, a cubicle satire on office life, and Footrot Flats, the funniest cartoon creation to ever come out of New Zealand.

-Although during the early 1990s Today was selling half a million copied a day it was not making a profit and on 17th November 1995 it closed.
-It’s rival, the Daily Mail, keen to attract the ex-Today readers picked up Bogart but dropped him three months later because, I suspected, they thought the humour was too racy.
-To my surprise, many readers wrote in complaining about Bogart’s disappearance whereupon the paper, somewhat reluctantly, reinstated him.
-Although I believed humour could never be too anything if it was funny, I needed the job and thereby began an uneasy struggle to keep the strip fresh and lively without being racy.
+Although during the early 1990s Today was selling half a million copies a day it wasn't making a profit and so, on 17th November 1995, it closed.
+It’s rival, the Daily Mail, keen to attract ex-Today readers picked up the homeless Bogart but dropped him three months later because, I suspect, they thought the strip was too racy (Bogart was known to partake in the occasional romantic encounter).
+To my surprise the paper received many letters inquiring about Bogart’s disappearance whereupon, somewhat reluctantly, they reinstated him and I began an uneasy struggle to keep the strip fresh, frisky and funny not too *racy.

 The rest of the Daily Mail’s cartoon page was anything but racy.
-Once great strips Peanuts and Fred Basset had become tired, repetitive and mundane with the demise of their original creators.
-A home grown strip about a family with a cantankerous older father obscurely titled I Don’t Believe It was excruciatingly unfunny and another, Up and Running, about two flat sharing, single girls was only funny on the days the artist (not the writer), the renowned Gray Joliffe, wrote the gag.
-In fact, it was hard to find a really good cartoon strip in any of the national dailies!
+Once great strips Peanuts, once a world beater, had become tired, repetitive and mundane with the failing health of Charles Shulz its creator.
+Fred Basset, an engaging strip about a lovable hound dog, had been dead boring since its creator Alex Graham, had died and another artist had taken over.
+A strip based on a family with a cantankerous older father obscurely titled I Don’t Believe It was inane, bland and humourles.
+Another strip, Up and Running, about two flat sharing, working girls was funny but only on the days the artist, the renowned Gray Joliffe, not the writer, wrote the gag.
+In fact, with the exception of Hagar the Horrible in the Sun, a strip featuring a red-bearded viking warrior and his nagging wife you could not find a good, original, offbeat cartoon strip in any of the UK Newspapers !
 Read what this guy in The Week magazine thinks.

-Bogart spent five years at the Daily Mail without incident.
+Bogart spent five years at the Daily Mail without another incident.
 Then one day I got a phone call from the cartoon editor of the paper’s main rival, the Daily Express, who invited me to have lunch with him.
-After some small talk over a few glasses of Beaujolais he cut to the chase.
-“How would you feel about moving Bogart over to the Express?
-We would (ahem) certainly make it worth your while.”
+I accepted and we met next day.
+After we small-talked over a couple of glasses of Beaujolais he cut to the chase “How would you feel about moving Bogart over to the Express?
+We would (ahem) definitely make it worth your while.”

-Aside from the money it was no secret that the circulation of the Daily Express had been falling for some time and the thought of the world’s greatest newspaper (as the Daily Express called itself) being saved from a slow descent into readerless oblivion by Bogart the cat appealed to me.
-And he would be going to a paper where I was assured he could be his bodacious, irreverent, racy self.
-I accepted the Express’s proposition and went home to write my letter of resignation to the Daily Mail.
+It was no secret that the Daily Express's circulation had been falling for some time and the thought of the world’s greatest newspaper, as the Daily Express liked to call itself, being saved from descending into readerless oblivion by Bogart the cat appealed to me.
+Besides, he would be moving to a paper where, I was assured, he could be his bodacious and racy self.
+I accepted the proposition and went home to write my letter of resignation to the Daily Mail.

 Two days later my phone rang.
 It was the editor of the Daily Mail.
-His question was straightforward and simple.
+He was brief and to the point.
 “How much do you want to keep Bogart at the Mail?”

-Although Bogart was a thorn in their side he was a thorn with a following and the Daily Mail did not want to lose him to their biggest rival.
-Especially after Jonathan Cainer, their eminent astrologer who had joined the Mail a few years before, had just been poached by the same paper!
+Although Bogart was a thorn in their side he was a thorn with a following and the Mail did not want to lose him to their biggest rival.
+Especially after Jonathan Cainer, their eminent astrologer who had, like Bogart, joined the Mail from Today a few years before, had just been poached by the same paper!

-They were right of course, Why pay a whole lot of money for a troublesome, disloyal little buttpain when for peanuts you could have the biggest cartoon strip in the world?
-I knew any letters from readers would not change the editor’s mind this time.
+They were right of course, Why pay a whole lot of money for a troublesome, too-racy, disloyal little butt-pain when for peanuts you could run the biggest cartoon strip in the world?
+I knew this time any letters from readers would not change the editor’s mind this time.

-My contract was paid in full on the condition that I did not sell the strip to another national newspaper and on the 3rd November 2001, after 21 years of harassing neighbours and newspaper editors, Bogart, rogue, philanderer, lover of bebop, football, smoked salmon, a warm car bonnet and a silent cat flap, ran his last.
+The Daily Mail paid my contract in full on the condition that I did not sell the strip to another national newspaper and on the 3rd of November 2001, after 21 years of harassing neighbours and newspaper editors, Bogart, rogue, philanderer, lover of bebop, football, smoked salmon, a warm car bonnet and a silent cat flap, ran his last.